MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-24-switch-on-tenant-isolation.md

 {{< image src="images/blog/Tenant_Isolation_6.png" >}}

-You see, there is the possibility to run flows from in your tenant from a different tenant.
+We see, there is the possibility to run flows from in our tenant from a different tenant.

-If you work with multiple tenants in your organization you can add tenant rules to create exceptions.
-You can decide if this exception is only for inbound, for outbound or for both.
-That gets you a lot of possibilities to customize it to your needs.
+If we work with multiple tenants in our organization we can add tenant rules to create exceptions.
+We can decide if this exception is only for inbound, for outbound or for both.
+That gets us a lot of possibilities to customize it to our needs.

 ## Further ressources